rafigmammadov/holbertonschool-printf/README.md

 Here's what you'll find in this project:

 - `main.h`: This file is like a cheat sheet for the functions we created.
 It tells other parts of our program what to expect and how to work together.
-- `custom_printf.c`: This is where the magic happens.
+- `_printf.c`: This is where the magic happens.
 We wrote our own version of printf called "_printf".
-- `print_functions.c`: This file contains functions that handle various things we might want to print, such as letters, strings and numbers.
+- `functions.c`: This file contains functions that handle various things we might want to print, such as letters, strings and numbers.
 - `get_function.c`: This file contains a smart function that determines which print function to use based on the special characters in our format string.
 - `README.md`: Hey, you're reading this now!
 This document explains everything about this project.